-GGF 2027 will take place over the course of 2016 and 2017.
-The 25 fellows – five each from China, Germany, India, Japan and the US – have formed three working groups focusing on data governance, global health and transnational terrorism.
-The fellows will meet in four dialogue sessions, where they will have the opportunity to challenge each other, exchange ideas with experts and policymakers, and develop scenarios of the future of global governance.
+GGF 2027 took place over the course of 2016 and 2017.
+The 25 fellows – five each from China, Germany, India, Japan, and the United States – formed three working groups focusing on data governance, global health, and transnational terrorism.
+The fellows met in four dialogue sessions, where they challenged each other, exchanged ideas with experts and policymakers, and developed scenarios of the future of global governance.

 The fourth round of the Global Governance Futures program (GGF) kicked off at the Brookings Institution in Washington, DC, on May 8 to 12, 2016.
 The 25 fellows of GGF 2027 learned about the GGF scenario planning methodology and divided into three working groups, which had their first discussions.

 Fellow Shireen Santosham discussed the crucial factors that influence data governance.
 The fellows presented their respective country’s understanding of global governance and international order.
 The fellows’ discussions about sovereignty, security, conflict and geopolitics were moderated by the GGF team at GPPi.